-On today’s show, I have Colt Keo-Meier who is a Clinical Psychologist and Transgender Activist located in Galveston, Texas.
+On today’s show, I have Colt Keo-Meier who is a Clinical Psychologist and Transgender Advocate located in Galveston, Texas.

 I asked Colt to come on to not only discuss what it’s like to be a Clinical Psychologist but also as someone who is transgender and an advocate.